Johncarlodeveloper/YouTube-Watch-History-Data-to-CSV-file/README.md

 The data extraction process time varies depending on the size of your YouTube watch history data.
 This may take up to more than 10 minutes.

-## Feedback

-If you have any feedback, please reach out to me at jhnc.corteza@gmail.com